PiperLiu/easy-cipher-content/README.md

 **Issue**: Binary files are being treated as text files **Solution**: Add the file extension to the `textFileExtensions` setting if it should be treated as text, or remove it if it should be treated as binary

+**Issue**: Files encrypted with older versions cannot be decrypted **Solution**: Use the previous version of the extension to decrypt, then re-encrypt with the new version for enhanced security

 ## Contributing